-Abby Huntsman Tries To Defend Donald Trump On The View
+Abby Huntsman Tries To Defend Donald Trump On ‘The View’

 “That’s comparing him to a Hitler, someone that gassed their own people, that starved their own people, someone that orders [sic] for thousands of their own people to die.
 Do you think President Trump was in the Oval Office saying ‘How can we make it worse for Puerto Ricans?
 How can we make it so more people die?'”

-Hostin didn’t back down, saying: “when you see someone, the president, letting his own citizens die and then turning it around and saying that they didn’t really die, I think that that’s very similar to the acts of a dictator.”
+“When you see someone, the president, letting his own citizens die and then turning it around and saying that they didn’t really die, I think that that’s very similar to the acts of a dictator.”

 Huntsman joined the show earlier this month following the departure of Sarah Hines.
 Huntsman, who is the daughter of U.S. Ambassador to Russia, Jon Huntsman, had worked at Fox News as a general assignment anchor and at one time served as a co-host on the popular show Fox and Friends.
-Huntsman joins Meghan McCain, daughter of the late Senator John McCain, as the conservative voice on the panel.
+Huntsman joins Meghan McCain, daughter of late Senator John McCain, as the conservative voice on the panel.
 Though she has only been on the show less than a month, this is not the first time she has clashed with her co-hosts on the show and it may not be the last.